 Jumbo Loans

 If you have a jumbo loan, you’ll have to wait a bit longer to refinance after your Chapter 7 bankruptcy.
-The waiting period for those requiring a jumbo loan for their refinance is 7 years.
+The waiting period for borrowers requiring a jumbo loan for their refinance is 7 years.

 Waiting Periods For Chapter 13 Bankruptcies